neondatabase/website/content/docs/extensions/neon-utils.md

     SELECT txid_current();
     ```

 3. To avoid errors when running `pgbench`, initialize your database with the tables used by `pgbench`.
 This can be done using the `pgbench -i` command, specifying the connection string for your Neon database.
 You can obtain a connection string from the **Connection Details** widget on the Neon **Dashboard**.
-Your connection string will appear similar to the one below:

     <CodeBlock shouldWrap>